sisoje/viewmodelify-swift/README.md

 }
 ```
 ### ViewModel = Model = View!
-Look, we did a complete View -> ViewModel rewrite.
+Look, our view is now empty, everything is in the view model.
 We reinvented SwiftUI only now it is a reference-type crap, with memory leaks and shit!
 We captured `self` in the button already.
 Its very easy to make leaks.

 ### But its testablah
 Maybe, but it is a class, a reference-type.
 We can not inject environment inside a class.
 We can inject environment only into a value type that is inside SwiftUI view hierarchy.
 Whats the point of testing something that does not work properly?